ME-ICA/tedana/docs/denoising.rst

 .. note::
   The ``tedana`` workflow's ``--tedort`` option performs this orthogonalization automatically and writes out a separate mixing matrix file.
+  However, this orthogonalization only takes the components into account, so you will need to separately perform the orthogonalization if you have other regressors you want to account for.

 .. tab:: Python